DSAIL Language Guide

 The following arithmetic operations are available:

-• Division: / (real division only; integer division must be modeled explicitly).
+/(real division only; integer division must be modeled explicitly). - Negation: unary

 All operations are strictly typed.
 Mixing incompatible types (e.g., int and boolean) is not allowed.
-Parenthesis for grouping are supported.
+Parentheses for grouping are supported.

 Example Usage